UW-Madison-DoIT/hrs-portlets/README.md

   link, does not show.
 + Intended for messaging to employees subject to annual leave reporting requirements

+#### `dynPunchTimesheetersNotice` portlet preference (optional)

++ When set, adds an in-app-message near the top of Time and Absence showing to employees with `ROLE_UW_DYN_AM_PUNCH_TIME`.
++ When not set, does not show.
+For employees who do not have `ROLE_UW_DYN_AM_PUNCH_TIME`, does not show.
++ Intended for messaging to employees for whom the UI changed with the launch of PHIT, such that the functions they previously accessed via purpose-specific absence-related buttons they will now access via the timesheet button.

 #### `timesheetNotice` portlet preference (optional)

 + When set, adds text to the UI near the timesheet launch button.